ori-livson/blog/content/posts/arrow-aus/body/3b-discussion.md

 This principle can be found in other domains.
 For example, if one wanted English to be unambiguous, or free from Self-Referential Paradoxes (e.g., the sentence *"This sentence is false"*), one would need to remove so many words and grammatical forms that English would also have to become very dull.

-In fact, my aforementioned 2025 [paper](https://arxiv.org/abs/2504.06589) demonstrates formal links of this sort by relating the trade-offs of Arrow's Impossibility Theorem to the trade-off of incompleteness in logic (specifically, Gödel's First Incompleteness Theorem).
+In fact, another 2025 [paper](https://arxiv.org/abs/2504.06589) of mine demonstrates formal links of this sort by relating the trade-offs of Arrow's Impossibility Theorem to the trade-off of incompleteness in logic (specifically, Gödel's First Incompleteness Theorem)<sup>[9](#footnote-9)</sup>.
 A post outlining that paper is coming soon.